School Children from Old Buckenham 1923

 School uniform was introduced in 1952 and was maroon.
 It became black when the school became a secondary school as opposed to an area school in 1962.
 At that time the uniform was:

 Girls had two uniforms; The winter uniform was – white blouse, grey skirt, royal blue cardigan, white socks, black or brown shoes and either a blue, yellow, red or green tie.
 The summer uniform was – a striped blue and white dress and royal blue cardigan, or you could wear a skirt and blouse all year.

 Boys had to wear grey or black trousers, white shirts, black or brown shoes and coloured ties as above.
 The also wore a black blazer with the school badge on and an optional pullover.

 The original school badge was designed by Mr Goody and was adapted from the coat of arms of the first owners of the Buckenham Castles, the D’Allini Family.
 The badge depicted a lion with three roses running across the shield.
 This was later changed to a buck deer and a lion next to a tree.
-In the last 3 years it has been redesigned by student Jake Harper and is now a shield with a laptop, sportsman, tree and the two masks depicted one in each quarter.
+More recently it was redesigned by student Jake Harper and is now a shield with a laptop, sportsman, tree and the two masks depicted one in each quarter.